kishanchand9989/Excel-Mother-of-Business-Intelligence/README.md

 #### • Formatting and Beautifying the Reports

-#### • ETL operations using Power Query and also,learned about the data model as well to make a relationship between the tables.
+#### • ETL operations using Power Query and also,learned about the data model,To make a relationship between the tables.

 #### • Building Scenario Planning Tool